Promotions, Promo Codes and Deals

 Considering the price tag, the LG K20 V full HD IPS display is a major selling point.
 I was pleasantly surprised to find out that it came with a 720 by 1280 pixels resolution screen.
 What’s more, the screen has a pixel density of 277ppi which is sufficient for the price line.
 As earlier mentioned, the front part of the smartphone is largely glass, so a 70% screen-to-body ratio is outstanding.
 For protection purposes, the display is strengthened by Corning Gorilla Glass 3 which makes the screen impervious to scratches and cracks.

 The LG K20 V comes with a removable Li-Ion 2800 mAh battery.
 While testing it out, I was pleased with how much stamina the battery has.
-It gave me a full day's support leaving about 10% for late evening use.
+It gave me a full day's support leaving about 10% for evening commuting use.
 This test meant throwing just about anything at it.
 There were some streaming, picture and video shooting, some light gaming and a lot of chatting.
 The screen being only 5.3-inches in size, contributed a huge role in power saving.
 Additional power management features have been added in the Operating System to ensure the battery lasts as long as possible.
 Since the battery is user removable, you are free to carry a spare battery if you are going out for long.

-The LG K20 V comes with default storage of 16 GB internal of which about 10GB is usable.
+The LG K20 V comes with default storage of 16 GB internal of which about 10GB is available to the user.
 For a moderate user, I find this to be quite impressive.
 If you prefer having more storage, the LG K20 V will impress you even more.
 It has a dedicated micro SD slot that supports memory cards of up to 2TB.
 Therefore if you want to install large games or need to keep many media files on the device, the LG K20 V will entirely support it.

 Being a 2017 release, the LG K20 V comes with Android 7.0 Nougat, the latest Android version at the time of launch.
 The device hardware is powered by a quad-core Qualcomm MSM8917 Snapdragon 425 chipset with a clock speed of 1.4GHz.
 This is paired with 2GB of RAM.
 For graphics purposes, it has the Adreno 308 GPU.
 What this means for the device is the smooth transition from one app to the other with no lags whatsoever.
 The Adreno 308 GPU is powerful enough to support even the larger graphics intense games with no deterrence.